Multi-index Sequential Monte Carlo ratio estimators for Bayesian Inverse problems: Computational Methodology

 MCMC methods instead proceed by constructing a Markov chain $\cM: \sX \times \sigma(\sX) \rightarrow [0,1]$, where $\sigma(\sX)$ is the sigma algebra of measurable sets, such that for all $A \in \sigma(\sX)$

 i.e. the Markov chain is $\pi-$invariant.
 Provided the Markov chain is also ergodic then one may simulate a trajectory and approximate \eqref{eq:expect} by

-Here, as above, $N_b$ is the number of samples used, while $N_b$ is the number of initial samples that are unused because we must first allow our Markov chain to approach stationarity.
+Here, as above, \blu{$N_s$} is the number of samples used, while $N_b$ is the number of initial samples that are unused because we must first allow our Markov chain to approach stationarity.

-The most popular MCMC method is Metropolis Hastings (MH), which proceeds by designing a proposal Markov kernel $\cQ$ such that the following composition Markov kernel is ergodic.
-First, sample $x' \sim \cQ(x^{(i)}, \cdot )$, then let $x^{(i+1)} = x'$ with probability
+The most popular MCMC method is Metropolis Hastings (MH), which proceeds by designing a proposal Markov kernel $\cQ$ such that the following composition Markov kernel is ergodic. \blu{ First, sample $x' \sim \cQ(x^{(i)}, dx') = q(x^{(i)}, x') \pi_0(dx')$, then let $x^{(i+1)} = x'$ with probability } Otherwise, let $x^{(i+1)} = x^{(i)}$.
+Notice that again, as in \eqref{eq:is}, only the un-normalized target density $L$ is required. \blu{ Note that in order to customize the presentation to the context at hand, we presented a particular category of MH methods, designed for probability measures on general state spaces, which have densities with respect to $\pi_0$.
+Such methods are justified by the framework of \cite{tierney}, and a particularly convenient instantiation arises for Gaussian process priors $\pi_0$, where it is easy to define $\cQ$ such that $q(x,x')=q(x',x)$ for all $x,x' \in \sX$.
+See \cite{nealpcn,pcn}, and the more recent slice sampler variant \cite{murray2010elliptical}.}